Image of picture line

 For these SBLC credits, [Name of verifying party] keeps a balance of: the amounts of soy harvested from non-converted/non-deforested land, the amount of SBLC credits issued for this soy and the transfer of SBLC credits through the chain from the soy farmer to [End-user Y].

-[Name of verifying party] confirms that all SBLC credits covered by this verification statement and transferred to [End-user Y] are covered by soy harvested from harvested from agricultural land that was not converted nor deforested in the last 20 years and are transferred within the period of validity of the SBLC credits.
+[Name of verifying party] confirms that all SBLC credits covered by this verification statement and transferred to [End-user Y] are covered by soy harvested from agricultural land non-converted/non-deforested in the last 20 years.

 [Name/logo/address of verifying party]